Florida Horse Betting

 Florida does not allow online gambling, generally speaking.
 However, the state does permit betting on horse races over online sites that offer advance deposit wagering.
 Several such sites operate in Florida, the most popular of which is TVG.

 As the Florida gambling market matured, some major operators entered the state.
-Caesars Entertainment launched a mobile betting app at the start of June.
+Caesars Entertainment launched a mobile betting app in June 2022.
 BetMGM also has a presence in Florida, but both online racebooks pale in comparison to the market share of the FanDuel-owned TVG app.

 Combine that with easy-to-use betting app, and accessing online horse wagering is as easy as it gets.